 16. Watch a funny video.
 The popular viral sensation “Sh*t Girls Say” has a vegan version by Ari Solomon.
 Watch it once or 10 times.
 Chuckle.
 Repeat.

-17. Wander down the vegan cookbook aisle of a book store.
-Flip through vegan cookbooks and find inspiration for new dishes to make or vegan authors to follow.
+17. Find a vegan cookbook.
+Browse through vegan cookbooks at an online retailer (bonus points if you order from an indie bookstore!) and find inspiration for new dishes to make or vegan authors to follow.
 Create a running list of cookbooks to remember for later.

 18. Stretch out.
 In the morning or evening, gently lean your head to the right and then to the left.
 Touch your toes.
 Roll your shoulders.
 Sit down and stretch your legs in a butterfly position.
 You don’t have to be a yoga expert to gently wake up your body and let go of the tension caused by the day’s activities.